docker-community-leaders/community/pages/handbooks/docker101/housekeeping/event/README.md

 # Set up Event Registration Page

 Every Community leader is expected to set up event registration page.
-Below are the few sample registration pages which might be useful.
+While building an event registration page, ensure that the below list of information are captured:

+- Title of the workshop
+- Date of the workshop
+- Short Description of the workshop
+- Format of the workshop(whether it will be LIVE or recorded)
+- Level of the audience(Beginners/Intermediate/Advanced)
+- Name of the speakers
+- A Form which ask users to supply:
+   - First Name
+   - Last Name
+   - Email Address
+   - Company Name
+   - Job Function
+   - Country

 ## Sample Event Registration Page